 What Is a Facebook Sales Funnel?

 Sales funnels are designed to generate demand, reminding users about pain points or needs they didn’t know they had.
-A Facebook sales funnel will help you stand out from the other white noise and actually get the conversions you’re hoping to see.
+A Facebook sales funnel will help you stand out from the other white noise and get the conversions you hope to see.

-The 4 Stages of a Facebook Sales Funnel
+The Four Stages of a Facebook Sales Funnel

-- A user discovers and is first made aware of your brand and product.
+- Users discover and are first made aware of your brand and product.

 - Users at the purchase stage of the sales funnel are ready to purchase from you.

 - Users in this stage of the sales funnel have purchased, but you shouldn’t forget about them; you should continue to nurture these relationships so they become long-time clients instead of one-time customers.

 The stages of a digital sales funnel and Facebook sales funnel are the same.
 But the way you go about executing them will slightly different, and the specifics vary slightly.

 You can use different types of content and ads to appeal to users in all different stages of the sales funnel.